lngns/OCP3/README.md

 The route handlers are matched against the URI in their order of declaration, and deduction is therefore not based on specialization.
 It means that if two handlers are declared in this order: `/{*}`, `/foo`, then a URI `/foo` will match the first route.
+Lastly, instead of a URI pattern, the number `404` can be passed as annotation argument, in which case the function will be called if no other is selected during dispatch.

 ## XML Templating